igbemx/PandaPosTrig/README.md

 ##### Attributes used for time-based triggering

-The PandaPosTrig device expose the following attributes:
+The PandaPosTrig device exposes the following attributes:

 |   Attribute  |    Type   |  R/W | Unit | Purpose                                      |
 |:------------ |:----------|:---- |:---- |:-------------------------------------------- |